Kaltsoon/data-management-and-databases/exercises/sql-initialize-takkula-exercise.md

 ## Task 3: Inserting the data

-1. Open `TAKKULA_Create_Tables.sql` in a query window by navigating to "File" > "Open" > "File".
+1. Open `TAKKULA_Insert_Data.sql` in a query window by navigating to "File" > "Open" > "File".
 Make sure that the target database is selected as "BIT_SWD03" in the dropdown menu next to the "Execute" button!
 2. Execute the whole file (without highlighting anything) by clicking the "Execute" button.
 3. Open a new query window and make sure that there is data in the tables.
 For example, display the contents of the following tables: `Teacher`, `Student`, and `CourseGrade` by executing three separate `SELECT` statements one by one.
 4. Finally, close all query windows.